+This campus is comprised of 120 acres of land located one and three-quarter miles north of U.S. Highway 90, midway between Gulfport and Biloxi.
 The award-winning architectural design of the building complex features 22 structures lay out to include several landscaped courtyards.
 Covered walks not only provide sheltered passage but also form a visual tie for the complex and carry utilities throughout the complex, including air-conditioning.

-Business Building: Houses fifteen faculty offices, seven lecture rooms, a paralegal law library, and four computer labs.
+Business: Houses fifteen faculty offices, seven lecture rooms, a paralegal law library, and four computer labs.

-Music Building: Actually three buildings, the smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room, storage room, and pottery studio.
+Music: Actually three buildings, the smaller building contains the Music Department with studio offices, practice rooms, rehearsal hall, work room, storage room, and pottery studio.

 Arena Theater: The east wing houses a 200- seat arena theatre and 2 offices.
 Also includes a scene shop and two large dressing rooms.

-Science Building: Houses eleven offices for instructors, a computer lab, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a microbiology laboratory, and two anatomy and physiology labs.
+Science: Houses eleven offices for instructors, a computer lab, seven large lecture rooms, physics laboratory, inorganic chemistry laboratory, organic chemistry laboratory, general biology laboratory, zoology laboratory, vivarium and greenhouse, a microbiology laboratory, and two anatomy and physiology labs.
 Each laboratory adjoins spacious storerooms and preparation rooms.

 Learning Lab: The Learning Lab is a comprehensive, yet comfortable, academic tutoring facility open to all students that provides one-on-one instruction, small group instruction, and technology-enhanced instruction in English, mathematics and science and Internet accessible computers.

 Academic Classrooms: This building houses fifteen general classrooms of varying size.
 Classrooms in this building are used interchangeably for the general education courses.